 Some cases of sleepwalking can be treated with hypnosis.

 You will be asked to keep track of what time of night the sleepwalking tends to occur.
 You then schedule a wake up just before that time.
 This may help stop the sleepwalking.

-Medications that may help reduce sleepwalking include:
+Medicines that may help reduce sleepwalking:

-To help reduce the chances of sleepwalking, take the following steps:
+To help lower the chances of sleepwalking: